-- our ability to identify and consummate a strategic transaction for the Company; - the timing and nature of any strategic transactions that we undertake; - whether we enter into a partnership or business combination; - our ability to establish and maintain collaboration partnerships, in-license/out-license or other similar arrangements and the financial terms of such agreements; - the cost incurred in responding to disruptive actions by activist stockholders.
+- our ability to consummate the Merger; - if the Merger is not completed, the timing and nature of any other strategic transactions that we undertake; - whether we enter into a partnership or business combination; - our ability to establish and maintain collaboration partnerships, in-license/out-license or other similar arrangements and the financial terms of such agreements; and - the cost incurred in responding to disruptive actions by activist stockholders.

 In addition, certain executive officers are entitled to certain payments if they are terminated without cause or as a result of a change in control.
 Upon termination without cause, and not as a result of death or disability, each of such officers is entitled to receive payment of base salary for 9 to 12 months following termination of employment and certain officers will be entitled to continue to receive coverage under medical and dental benefit plans for 9 to 12 months or until such officers are covered under a separate plan from another employer.
 Upon a termination other than for cause or with good reason following a change in control, each of such officers is entitled to receive payment of base salary for 12 to 18 months following termination of employment and 100% to 150% of the executive's target bonus paid in a single cash lump sum.
-In addition, the officers will be entitled to continue to receive coverage under medical and dental benefit plans for 12 to 18 months for 12 to 18 months or until such officers are coverage under medical and dental benefit plans for 12 to 18 months for 12 to 18 months for 12 to 18 months or until such officers are coverage under medical and dental benefit plans for 12 to 18 months for 12 to 18 months or until such officers are coverage under medical and dental benefit plans for 12 to 18 months or until such officers are coverage under a separate plan from another employer.
+In addition, the officers will be entitled to continue to receive coverage under medical and dental benefit plans for 12 to 18 months or until such officers are covered under a separate plan from another employer.
+As a result of a change in control, the Company would pay remaining executive officers \$1.4 million in severance, medical and dental benefits.

-The following table shows a summary of our cash flows for the three months ended March 31, 2017 and 2016.
+The following table shows a summary of our cash flows for the six months ended June 30, 2017 and 2016.

-Three Months Ended March 31,
+Six Months Ended June 30,

 2017 2016

-(in tho usands)
+(in th

 Net cash provided by (used in):

-Operating activities \$ (3,216) \$ (8,973)
+Operating activities (15,416) \$ (14,100)

-Investing activities 3,880 (27,865)
+Investing activities 14,178 (44,826)

-Financing activities 25 -
+Financing activities 25 9

-Net increase (decrease) \$ 689 \$ (36,838)
+Net increase (decrease) \$ (1,213) \$ (58,917)